twolodzko/tymwol.github.io/7-deadly-wastes-ml.md

 to catch the problems early), or having test data cases for which the model [needs to make][karpathy] correct predictions.

+Model doing unfair (e.g. racist) predictions is another possible defect, that could lead to significant costs in terms of reputation of the company, but also relating to fixing the model.

+[andon][andon]  [fail fast][fail-fast]

 # 2. Waste of inventory

 In traditional software engineering waste of inventory is usually understood in categories